 -

-When it's sent: To users when they create a new user account through Piano ID or Piano Accounts.
+When it is sent: To users when they create a new account through Piano Identity Management.

 -

-When it's sent: To consumers when they convert on a registration term in return for access.
+When it is sent: To consumers when they convert on a registration term in return for access.

 -

-When it's sent: To consumers X days after their access to a resource ended.
+When it is sent: To consumers X days after their access to a resource ended.

 -

-When it's sent: To consumers X days after their access to a resource began.
+When it is sent: To consumers X days after their access to a resource began.

 -

-When it's sent: To consumers X days before their access to a resource ends.
+When it is sent: To consumers X days before their access to a resource ends.

-Important note: Both "User registration" and "Completed registration" will be fired at once in case both are enabled when the user completes registration term conversion.
+Important note: If both “User registration” and “Completed registration” are enabled, both emails will be sent when the user completes registration term conversion.

 Step 5: Switch action cards from showTemplate to showOffer in the Composer experience(s)

-Step 6: Update the user segmentation cards in all the Composer experience(s) with regard to the registration resource targeting
+Step 6: Update the user segmentation cards in all Composer experience(s)

-Step 7: Assign registration terms reversely for users who already created accounts in the past
+Step 7: Assign registration terms retroactively for users who already created accounts

-Registration terms are powerful tools for publishers, but they do create a common segmentation problem, as demonstrated in this section.
+Registration terms are powerful tools for publishers, but they can create a common segmentation problem.

 -